Predictive control for nonlinear stochastic systems: Closed-loop guarantees with unbounded noise: Probabilistic reachable sets using stochastic contraction metrics

 Then, Conditions~\eqref{eq:increm_bounds} hold with $V_\delta(x,z)=\|x-z\|_M^2$. \end{corollary} \begin{proof} Conditions~\eqref{eq:CCM_anhiling} and~\eqref{eq:CCM_M_bounds} hold trivially with $\bar{M}=\underline{M}=M$.
 Furthermore, Conditions~\eqref{eq:CCM_all_4_simplified} are equivalent to~\eqref{eq:CCM_rho}--\eqref{eq:CCM_w} for $M$ constant.
 Lastly, the constant metric $M$ ensures that the geodesic (shortest path) is a straight line, i.e., $\gamma^\star(s)=z+s(x-z)$.
 Hence, the Riemannian energy~\eqref{eq:increm_V_delta_def} reduces to the weighted norm $\|x-z\|_M^2$. \end{proof} \begin{remark} (Related results on contraction metrics) For nonlinear dynamics with bounded model-mismatch, robust contraction metrics can be leveraged to derive robust reachable sets around nominal trajectories $z$~\cite{zhao2022tube,singh2023robust,sasfi2023robust}.
 Compared to Theorem~\ref{thm:CCM}, these conditions leverage worst-case bounds instead of the variance bound $\Sigma_{\mathrm{w}}$ (cf. \eqref{eq:CCM_w} vs. \cite[Equ.~(A.7)]{sasfi2023robust}).
-The proposed analysis uses Condition~\eqref{eq:CCM_anhiling} to ensure that the posed conditions are independent of the unbounded stochastic noise $w(k)$.
-Similar conditions are leveraged in existing approaches to avoid dependence on the control input $u$~(cf. \cite[(C1)]{zhao2022tube}).
-The key difference in the result is the establishment of a deterministic bound in case of bounded model-mismatch compared to the developed expected bound for unbounded stochastic process noise. \\ Considering results for \textit{stochastic} contraction metrics: For continuous-time systems and state dependent metrics $M(x)$, bounds on the expected error are derived in~\cite{dani2014observer} and ~\cite[Thm.~1]{tsukamoto2020robust}.
-These results relax~\eqref{eq:CCM_anhiling} with bounds on the derivative of $M(x)$.
-These derivations rely on the fact that the continuous-time contraction conditions are linear in $w$ and hence cannot be generalized to the considered discrete-time setting.
+The key difference in the result is the establishment of a deterministic bound in case of bounded model-mismatch compared to the developed expected bound for unbounded stochastic process noise. \\ Considering results for \textit{stochastic} contraction metrics: For continuous-time systems and state dependent metrics $M(x)$, bounds on the expected error are derived in~\cite{dani2014observer} and \cite[Thm.~1]{tsukamoto2020robust} using bounds on the derivative of $M(x)$.
+However, these continuous-time results cannot be directly applied to the considered stochastic discrete-time system~\eqref{eq:sys}, where condition~\eqref{eq:CCM_rho} is highly nonlinear in $w$.
 For discrete-time stochastic systems, \cite[Thm.~2]{tsukamoto2020robust} derives a valid expected bound of the form~\eqref{eq:increm_bounds} without requiring Condition~\eqref{eq:CCM_anhiling}.
-However, the result can only ensure contraction of the nonlinear system if the condition number of $M$ is sufficiently small, thus limiting practical applicability.
+However, the result can only ensure contraction of the nonlinear system if the condition number of $M$ is sufficiently close to one, thus limiting practical applicability.
 Discrete-time stochastic contraction metrics are also studied in the preprint~\cite{pham2013stochastic}.
-However, the results do not apply to state-dependent metrics $M(x)$ due to the induced correlation with $M(f(x,u,w))$, which we resolved though Condition~\eqref{eq:CCM_anhiling} and Assumption~\ref{asm:cont_diff}.
-Overall, results for stochastic contraction metrics in discrete-time comparable to Theorem~\ref{thm:CCM} have been lacking in the literature, see also the overview paper~\cite{tsukamoto2021contraction}. \end{remark}
+However, the results do not apply to state-dependent metrics $M(x)$ due to the induced correlation with $M(f(x,u,w))$, which we resolved though Condition~\eqref{eq:CCM_anhiling}.
+Overall, results for stochastic contraction metrics in discrete-time comparable to Theorem~\ref{thm:CCM} have been lacking in the literature, see also the overview paper~\cite{tsukamoto2021contraction}.
+Notably, results for stochastic contraction metrics typically rely on linearity in the noise $w$ and Appendix~\ref{app:affine_w} shows how to remove this requirement using a simple lifting. \end{remark}